christo-pr/blogposts/How_do_I_write_React.md

 ##### 1) It's a functional component instead of a class component:
-  I used to use class components all the time, so that I could have an state and control everything with the lifecycles of React but since hooks came out, all my components started to shrink a lot, and I liked it, so I haven't need to use a class component again since then.
+  I used to use class components all the time, so that I could have an state and control everything with the lifecycles of React but since hooks came out, all my components started to shrink a lot, and I liked that, so I haven't needed a class component anymore.

 ##### 2) It does nothing but render a main container component: